How To Get Started in Voice Over: A Comprehensive Guide

 Here's how I get voice over jobs:

 I got my first 100-ish jobs on online casting sites like Voices dot com, Voice123.com, and thevoicerealm.com.
-At the time of the writing of this post, I only have an active profile on Voice123.com, but it is just the free one.
+At the time of the update of this post, I have a free profile on Voice123.com and a paid account on voiceovers.com.

 One of those jobs turned in to a $20,000 national radio campaign over the first year of my career.
 Yes, jobs like that are out there on pay-to-plays.